You've heard the term, of course, but what exactly is it?

 To be clear, FMLA does not guarantee a woman paid leave, and it doesn’t apply to every person.
 FMLA protects you if you work at a company with more than 50 employees within 75 miles of your workplace and you have worked there for a minimum of 1,250 hours during the prior year.
 If you have a spouse working at the same company, and he or she also tries to qualify for leave under FMLA, things are more complex — see more details on that and other FMLA rules and exceptions here.

-In addition to checking out whether you are an eligible employee for FMLA maternity leave, see whether you live in one of the 25 states that have supplemented FMLA protections either by providing longer leave (up to 16 weeks), lowering the minimum employer size to below 50, or even requiring private employers to pay for maternity leave (up to some cap).
+In addition to checking out whether you are an eligible employee for FMLA maternity leave, see whether you live in one of the 25 states that have supplemented FMLA protections either by extending the length of maternity leave (up to 16 weeks), lowering the minimum employer size to below 50, or even requiring private employers to pay for maternity leave (up to some cap).

-Still, with the exception of 3 states -- California, New Jersey and Rhode Island — state maternity leave, or more accurately, state-protected parental leave is still unpaid leave.
+Still, with the exception of 3 states — California, New Jersey and Rhode Island — state maternity leave, or more accurately, state-protected parental leave is still unpaid leave.
 Four states have disability laws that cover a woman's pregnancy and the birth of a child, and you can learn about those states' laws here: New York, New Jersey, Hawaii and Rhode Island.

-While the specifics vary by state, these disability laws typically protect an employee's salary (usually partially, and up to a certain maximum cap) by requiring employers to take out STD insurance policies that cover a woman's wages during her leave of absence.
+While the specifics vary by state, these disability laws typically protect an employee's salary (usually partially, and up to a certain maximum cap) by requiring employers to take out short-term disability insurance policies that cover a woman's wages during her leave of absence.
 Want more detail on your state’s maternity leave laws, the National Conference of State Legislatures' state family and medical leave laws is a good place to look.